The best of Mykonos beach life

 Elegant tastes and legendary nightlife

 Ever wonder what luxury tastes like?
-On beaches such as Ornos, Psarou, Platis Gialos, Paraga, Paradise and Super Paradise, Kalo Livadi, Ftelia and Agios Ioannis you’re about to find out.
-Seafood comes in the form of lobster and pasta with prawns and clams.
+On beaches such as Ornos, Psarou, Platis Gialos, Paraga, Paradise, Super Paradise, Kalo Livadi, Ftelia, Panormos, Agios Ioannis and Agia Anna next to Kalafatis… you’re about to find out.
+The service is VIP and seafood comes in the form of lobster and pasta with prawns and clams.
 Or perhaps you’re in a sushi mood?
-You’ll find Kobe beef, Iranian beluga caviar and dishes as inventive as seabass with chilli and fruit of the forest.
+Or for Kobe beef, Iranian beluga caviar and dishes as inventive as seabass with chilli and fruit of the forest.
 And more than anything, you’ll adore the fresh Mykonian produce, so beautifully presented you won’t know whether to photograph or eat it.
 And for the evening, how about a sunset cocktail made by an expert mixologist?
 Before the DJ starts up and the dancing begins.
 And all this to the sound of the Aegean waves lapping the shoreline.

-Or perhaps it’s a different kind of luxury you’re after?
-We’re talking about the feeling of being at a more remote beach taverna, the kind where you can feel the warmth of the smooth golden sand beneath your feet as you wait to be brought a local delicacy.
-Fish caught on the very same day, salads bursting with the colour and life of ingredients picked at a family-run farm, Mykonian onion pie or stuffed tomatoes and peppers.
-Head to Agia Anna, Kalafatis, Megali Ammos, Ftelia, Panormos, Agios Stefanos and Lia and the more remote Agrari, Agios Sostis and Fokos and you’ll find what you’re looking for.
-Even in the more cosmopolitan Elia and Ornos, you will find traditional tavernas, many serving local specialities for decades.
+Or perhaps it’s a different kind of luxury you’re after.
+We’re talking about the feeling of being at a beach taverna, where the dishes ooze creativity and love and come perfectly presented.
+You might even be able to feel the warmth of the smooth golden sand beneath your feet.
+Prepare for fish caught the very same day, salads bursting with the colour of local produce, Mykonian onion pie or stuffed tomatoes and peppers.
+Head to Agia Anna (Paraga), Kalafatis, Megali Ammos, Ftelia, Panormos, Agios Stefanos and Lia or perhaps Agrari, Agios Sostis and Fokos and you’ll find what you’re looking for.
+Even in the more cosmopolitan Elia and Ornos, there are traditional tavernas, many serving local specialities for decades.
 With a glass of ouzo or chilled wine in hand, you’ll still be there at sunset.

 Splashing out at the shops

-Lastly, an activity you probably never thought you’d combine with a day at the beach.
+An activity you probably never thought you’d combine with a day at the beach.
 Shopping!
-There’s a wide range of shops right by many of Mykonos’ beaches, from stores with international luxury brands at Psarou to little boutiques with men’s and women’s wear at Super Paradise, Kalo Livadi and Ornos.
-A tip is to look out for the sandals, handmade bags and straw hats at Elia, made by Greek and international designers, and the boho chic choices at Paraga, Ftelia and the more remote Lia.
+There’s a wide range of shops right by many beaches, from stores with international luxury brands at Psarou to little boutiques with men’s and women’s wear at Super Paradise, Kalo Livadi, Ornos, Panormos and others.
+A tip is to look out for the sandals, handmade bags and straw hats at Elia, made by Greek and international designers, and the boho-chic choices at Paraga, Ftelia and the more remote Lia.
 It’s enough to keep you off the beach.
-For a bit!
+For a bit.